-Director Spring 2015: Professor Barry Shain, Department of Political Science
+Director Spring 2016: Associate Professor Ed Fogarty, Department of Political Science

 Colgate University’s Geneva Study Group is a spring semester program in Geneva, Switzerland that allows a small group of students, in the main concentrators in political science, international relations, PCON, and history to explore international and European governmental and non-governmental organizations; European politics, culture, history, and thought; and international and pan-European law and courts.

 Students will take a month-long intensive French course in Montpellier, France; will complete two semester-long courses and a thirteen-week part-time internship in an international governmental or non-governmental organization (IGO or INGO) while residing in Geneva; and will take part in two group field trips each a week or longer in Western and Central Europe (including a visit to the extermination camps of Auschwitz and Birkenau).
 The month-long intensive French course will take place in January and course work and internships in Geneva will begin in mid-February and end in early/mid-June.

 Each of the two seminar-style courses meets one-day per week with the four-day per week internships taking place in either the morning or afternoon.
 One of the courses will be held at the Cité Universitaire de Genève and the other at the University of Geneva (UNIGE).
 Students will be housed in single rooms at the Cité Universitaire.
 While in residence in Geneva, an integral part of the curriculum will be group visits to international organizations in and around the city.

 Students participating in this study group will be eligible to satisfy the Core Global Engagements requirement.

 Courses FREN 122Y, FREN 200, OR FREN 300 (TBD)